 61. Do public toilets have toilet paper in Guatemala?

 Yes, public toilets usually have toilet paper.
-You usually have to pay around Q5 to use a public toilet.
+You have to pay around Q5 to use a public toilet.
 In exchange, you’ll get some toilet paper.

 Restaurant bathrooms also usually have toilet paper.